Gromov-Hausdorff limit of Wasserstein spaces on point clouds: Introduction

 In the above we are identifying the numbers $0$ and $1$ so that in particular the set $X$ can be thought as a regular grid on the torus $\T^1$.
 We set $\veps=1$.

-In this particular case it is intuitively simple to see that the geodesics in the resulting discrete Wasserstein space resemble those in the Wasserstein space over $\T^1$ (for example consider two discrete measures each concentrated at a point in $X$).
-This resemblance can be made rigorous and in fact the results from \cite{gigmaas} show that the discrete Wasserstein space on this linear graph is (after appropriate rescaling) an approximation in the Gromov-Hausdorff sense of the usual Wasserstein space over $\T^1$.
-The situation in this example contrasts with that from Example \ref{Example1} below where the geometry of $\T^1$ does not show up. \end{example}
+The work of \cite{gigmaas} shows that the discrete Wasserstein space on this linear graph is an approximation (after appropriate rescaling) in the Gromov-Hausdorff sense of the usual Wasserstein space over $\T^1$.
+The situation in this example contrasts with that in Example \ref{Example1} below. \end{example}